 - Full list of restaurants, factory canteens, food factories, bakeries and other food premises connecting with each communal grease trap facility

-by post or in person to the following address: 28/F, Southorn Centre, 130 Hennessy Road, Waste Reduction and Recycling Section (4), Environmental Protection Department, Wanchai, Hong Kong.
+by post or in person to the following address: Waste Reduction and Recycling Section (4), Environmental Protection Department, 5/F, Centre Parc, 11 Sheung Yuet Road, Kowloon Bay, Kowloon, Hong Kong.

 Upon receipt of an application, EPD or the organization(s) authorized by EPD will check if the applicant submits all the necessary information.
 EPD or the organization(s) authorized by EPD may request the applicant to provide supplementary information or make clarification as necessary.
 Based on the information provided by the applicant, EPD or the organization(s) authorized by EPD may request the applicant to arrange a site visit for staff of EPD or the organization(s) authorized by EPD to observe the applicant's actual operations.
 The objective is to assess whether the applicant fulfills registration requirements and has adequate capability to handle WCO properly.